-The configuration can be fine-tuned in Configuration \rightarrow DNS.
+The configuration can be fine-tuned in Configuration $\rightarrow$ DNS.

-Enable DNS forwarder
+Enable the DNS forwarding service

-This option enables DNS server in Kerio Control.
+This option enables / disables DNS server in Kerio Control.
 Without other configuration, any DNS requests are forwarded to DNS servers on the corresponding Internet interface.
 If the DNS forwarder service is disabled, the DNS module is used only as a Kerio Control's DNS resolver.